Paper Chan's Little Guide to Minecraft Server Optimization!

 tick: true

-This decides whether armor stand should be ticked & accounted for collisions.
+This decides whether armor stands should be ticked and accounted for in collisions.

 Setting these to false will…